SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-heatwave 0°C

-At a @blue(preindustrial warming level of +0\,°C), only a relatively small fraction of the global area is exposed to heatwaves.
-These areas have an above average population density resulting to a slightly higher share in the exposed population.
+At a @blue(preindustrial) warming level of @blue(+0\,°C), only a relatively small fraction of the global area is exposed to heatwaves.
+These areas have an above average population density resulting to a slightly higher share when it comes to the exposed population.

 +++ cat-heatwave 1°C

-At @yellow(+1\,°C), which roughly translates to @yellow(today's climate), there is already a more than @yellow(eight times increase) in exposed land area and population.
+At @!L1(+1\,°C), which roughly translates to @yellow(today's climate), there is already a more than @yellow(eight times increase) in exposed land area and population.

 +++ cat-heatwave 2°C

 We define heatwave in terms of human physiology.
 The chosen threshold, a {Humidex}(A measure of how the human body reacts to atmospheric conditions) of 45, is considered dangerous as heatstrokes can occur.

-At @red(+2\,°C) close to @red(1 billion people) are exposed to them every year.

-+++ cat-heatwave 1.5°C

-Limiting global warming to @orange(+1.5\,°C), will help us to keep those numbers considerably lower.
+At @!L3(+2\,°C) close to @red(1 billion people) are exposed to them every year.
+Limiting global warming to @!L2(+1.5\,°C), will help us to keep those numbers considerably lower.

 +++ cat-heatwave spread

 So far, we looked at multi-model medians of spatially and temporally aggregated data.
 The outputs from the individual climate models give us a better picture of uncertainty.

+The trend remains clear, but uncertainties increase with @!L3(higher temperatures).

 +++ cat-heatwave spread 3

-With higher temperatues the uncertainty increases.
-So far, we looked at multi-model medians.
-Looking at the climate models separately shows us underlying uncertainty.
+At @!L4(+3\,°C) we only have data for @!C1,2(two climate models).
+But they paint a dire picture, with about a quarter of the worlds population exposed to heatwaves.

+We will not explain all extreme events in that much detail, but rather focus on their most relevant aspects.
+You can always use the key to explore the temperature levels in more detail and switch between median and model view.

 +++ cat-drought-title